Customer-Centric Marketing: It’s All About People

 But that strategy only gets you so far.
 How do you not only convince a customer to purchase your product or service – but to come back to your company every time they want to make an upgrade or have a new project?

 Easy: You don’t talk about what you sell.
 You talk about the people who need it – and how amazing your solution is for solving their problems.
+This is the heart of customer-centric marketing.

 Here are four ways we keep people at the heart of FSM’s work, always remembering that what we do makes a difference in people’s lives.